workderpidly/gpt-ui/README.md

     • Value Override (scan for NumberValue objects, toggle selection, set new value)
     • Page 4: Highlight Mode & Click Activator
          - Highlight Mode: Toggles a SelectionBox around the part under the mouse and displays its name.
-         - Click Activator: Opens a GUI listing all parts with ClickDetectors and, for toggled parts, fires their detectors every frame.
+         - Click Activator: Opens a GUI listing all parts with ClickDetectors and fires them when toggled.
-    • Persistence: On teleport, a minimal bootstrap button appears.
-When clicked, it loads the full GPT UI script.
+    • Persistence: On teleport, a minimal bootstrap button appears (or a backup via CharacterAdded), which when clicked loads the full GPT UI script.
+    • Mouse Unbind: Pressing "=" unbinds the mouse (sets MouseBehavior to Default).

-  Note: The full script is loaded from your GitHub repository's README (which now publicly hosts the code).
+  The full script is loaded from your public GitHub repository's README.
 --]]

 -- Persistent flag: if the GUI was manually closed, do not reload.